corsairmarks/combined_silfae_revisited/mod/README.md

     * Events (hidden) fire on game start, leaders spawning, when elections begin
 * Add gestalt version of the Alien Zoo (both a building and technology) which is available to non-genocidal gestalt empires
 * Override Isolated Valley (`d_alien_pets_deposit`) to support new zoo building
-* Update prescripted empire for 3.0:
+* Update prescripted empire for:
     * Octee-lan species: remove Communal to bring trait point total back to up 0 - this is because Charismatic is now 2 points now
     * Now has Origin: Syncretic Evolution (the Quoi-chi are the secondary species; requires Utopia)
     * Can randomly spawn
-* Update custom starting initializer (Tsukimi Pool) for 3.0:
+* Update custom starting initializer (Tsukimi Pool) for:
     * Now supports a variety of civics and origin starts (all the built-in ones)
     * Muubul species: add Quick Learners because they had an extra point
     * Yuibitt species: add Strong because they had an extra point